tthephas/tthephas/README.md

 ### Hi there 👋

 My name is Josh Thephasdin and I enjoy coding!
-My hobbies include Javascript, React, Python and more.
+My hobbies include Javascript, playing Chess, React, Ping Pong, Python and more.

 I have 20 years of experience in sales and management in the Supply Chain and Logistics industry.